walkerab/terraform-plus-github-actions/ci-cd-terraform-via-github-actions.md

 ### Remove Refresh Messages

 If you've ever worked with a large Terraform module you know that the "Refreshing state..." lines can go on and on and on.
-There can often be hundreds of lines saying it at the top.
-In the context of reviewing plan output these messages are not at all useful so let's strip them out.
+There can often be hundreds of lines saying it.
+In the context of reviewing plan output these messages are not at all useful so lets strip them out.

-Note that we do still want refresh to run (it's essential) we simply don't want to see its output in our plan message.
+Note that we do still want refresh to run (it's essential).
+We simply don't want to see its output in our plan message.

 The traditional workaround for this has been like so: